as-ideas/recruitment-tests-public/frontend/frontend.md

    * Prefer simple solutions you can explain over complex solutions you don't even grok.

-## Task 1 - Showing a static HTML page
+## Task 1 - Show a static HTML page

    * Add an index.html with a headline to your project with a simple "Hello World"
    * Include a css-file and a js-file